 - Preheat oven to 350 degrees.
 Line a baking sheet with parchment paper.

 - In a mixing bowl, add in the butter, shortening, and sugar.
 Mix on medium until light and fluffy.

 - Add in the vanilla and the eggs one at a time until incorporated.
 Scrape down the sides and beat to combine any remaining egg mixture.

-- Add in the flour, baking powder and salt.
+- Add in the flour, pudding mix, baking powder, and salt.
 Beat on medium until incorporated.

 - Divide the cookies into 5 portions or more.
 Each will be a different cookie.